Photos: 2 arrested after front-door ‘booby trap’ injures visitor

 DOUGLAS COUNTY, Colo.
-(KDVR) — Two Highlands Ranch residents were arrested after an alleged “booby trap” they had set outside their front door injured another person.
+(KDVR) — Two Colorado residents were arrested after an alleged “booby trap” they had set outside their front door injured another person.

-According to the victim, he believed the wire had been suspended over one of the steps leading to the front door.
-The victim told deputies he was confronted by a white man who he had thought was the homeowner.
+He said he believed the wire had been suspended over one of the steps leading to the front door.
+The alleged victim, who was later treated at an area hospital, also told deputies a man who he thought was the homeowner confronted him at the scene.

-Upon hearing the report, DCSO deputies went to investigate the home and found a similar device on the steps leading to the front door.
+Investigating deputies said they found a similar device on the steps leading to the front door.
+The device included what investigators described as a shotgun round with the projectiles removed, rigged up to the wire.

-DCSO said they executed a search warrant on March 15.
+DCSO officials said they executed a search warrant on March 15.
 They found that the device was still in the same area and discovered a second “booby trap” on the steps leading to the back of the house.
+This second device included what investigators said was a pepper spray-like “chemical agent” aimed toward the face of anyone who tripped it.

 Following a short standoff, DCSO said they took two people into custody.

-Bryan Hill, 61, and Tracy Remington, 53, were arrested on several charges including second-degree assault, felony menacing and prohibited use of a weapon.
+Bryan Hill, 61, and Tracy Remington, 53, were arrested on several charges, including second-degree assault, felony menacing and prohibited use of a weapon.
+In police paperwork, investigators said Hill set up the devices and Remington knowingly agreed with him to place them.

 Both of their bonds are set at $25,000.